-TAC189/03 FURTHER RECOMMENDED that a 'right hand curve' symbol warning sign

-12. Parking Facilities - Carrington Street, Lismore

-The Committee considered alternative proposals for the parking layout on Carrington Street, between Magellan and Conway Streets and Conway and Bounty Streets.
+- TAC189/03FURTHER RECOMMENDED that a 'right hand curve' symbol warning sign and 55kph plate be installed on the boundary between Nos.
+442-448 Dunoon Road for south-bound traffic.(R3407) - 12.
+Parking Facilities Carrington Street, Lismore The Committee considered alternative proposals for the parking layout on Carrington Street, between Magellan and Conway Streets and Conway and Bounty Streets.
 Plans were tabled at the meeting and showed various layouts that included a mix of parallel and angle parking.
-Unfortunately due to the number of driveways and the setback required by angle parking up to the driveways, any change would result in only one or two additional spaces.

-TAC190/03 RECOMMENDED that the status quo remain.
-(R7303)
+Unfortunately due to the number of driveways and the setback required by angle parking up to the driveways, any change would result in only one or two additional spaces. - TAC190/03RECOMMENDED that the status quo remain.(R7303)